-We recognize that it is a key role of the school to support children and that school may provide stability in the lives of children who may be at risk of harm.
-We also recognize that our pupils can be vulnerable and exploited by others.
+We recognise that it is a key role of the school to support children and that school may provide stability in the lives of children who may be at risk of harm.
+We also recognise that children can be vulnerable and exploited by others.
 Staff will be alert to the signs of vulnerability and/or susceptibilities to any extremist indoctrination.

-Staff acknowledge the need for a culture of vigilance to be present in the school to support safeguarding.
-This includes awareness and sensitivity to attitudinal changes of pupils which may indicate they are at risk of radicalization.
+Staff acknowledges the need for a culture of vigilance to be present in the school to support safeguarding.
+This includes awareness and sensitivity to attitudinal changes of children which may indicate they are at risk of radicalisation.
 Staff will consider the level of risk to identify the most appropriate referral, which could include reference to Channel or Children's Social Care (OSPOD).